 • develop standards to guarantee good reliability and low latency for high-speed network services by providing requirements on resistibility and EMC.

-The meetings of Study Group 5 and its working parties/Questions should as far as practicable be collocated with other study groups/working parties/Questions involved in the study of environment, circular economy, energy efficiency and climate change to address the SDGs.
+The meetings of Study Group 5 and its working parties/Questions should, as far as practicable, be collocated with other study groups/working parties/Questions involved in the study of environment, circular economy, energy efficiency and climate change to address the SDGs.

 …